Global Health

 Driving Global Health Innovation from Local Action to Worldwide Impact

 The Department of Global Health is committed to improving the health and well-being of people worldwide.
-This year, our faculty, students, and partners advanced this mission through groundbreaking research in infectious diseases, food systems, adolescent health, and digital health, while strengthening collaborations that connect local and global action.
-From securing transformative grants to influencing policy and winning competitive awards, DGH continues to demonstrate impact at scale.
+In FY 2025, faculty, students, and partners advanced this mission through groundbreaking research in infectious diseases, food systems, adolescent health, and digital health, while strengthening collaborations that connect local and global action.
+From securing transformative grants to influencing policy and winning competitive awards, the department continues to demonstrate impact at scale.

 BY THE NUMBERS